Glossary of Foreskin Restoration Terms

 the external environment.
 Mucous membrane is thinner and less keratinized than

-normal skin, and allows absorption or secretion of various substances across it.
+normal skin, and allows absorption or secretion of moisture across it.

 On the penis, the glans and inner foreskin are covered in mucous membrane, which